OpenSrcCM/CM-Plan-Site/deploy/README.txt

 #    ./cm-system-service.bsh Major Minor Issue
 #
 #   Notes:
-#     1. When developing and releasing for this repo, all changes made anywhere
+#     A. When developing and releasing for this repo, all changes made anywhere
 #        need to be considered for the following component directories of this
 #        website.
 Refer to local README.txt files for further details of each:
 #          a. app/bin/vagrant
 #          b. app/site/newstuff
 #          c. app/site/sitemap
-#     3. Current working versions of Prequisite applications:
+#     B. Current working versions of prerequisite applications:
 #          a.
 Git 2.15.1.windows.2
 #          b.
 Oracle VM VirtualBox 5.2.6
 #          c.
 Vagrant 2.0.1